sbt/sbt-avro/README.rst

 sbt-avro
 ========

-sbt-avro is a plugin for `sbt`_-0.12.1 for generating the Java sources for Avro_ schemas and protocols.
+sbt-avro is a plugin for `sbt`_-0.13.0 (and 0.12.1) for generating the Java sources for Avro_ schemas and protocols.

 .. _sbt: https://github.com/harrah/xsbt/
 .. _Avro: http://avro.apache.org/